 Generally speaking, when you buy a mattress online you can expect free shipping, a 100-night trial period, free returns and full refunds if you don’t like the bed, or a 10-year warranty if you do.

 Brentwood Home kicks it up a notch.
 When you buy any of their mattresses, you get free shipping, a 365-night trial period, and a 25-year warranty.
-You also get the standard free returns and full refund if you decide the bed’s not for you.
+You also get the standard free returns and full refund if you decide the bed is not for you.

 It’s always a good idea, though, to read through the warranty details for yourself because every company has their own terms.
 You can find that information on Brentwood’s website.

 Crystal Cove — This is a double-sided hybrid bed with one side that feels firmer and the other that feels softer.
-The softer side uses charcoal-infused memory foam, while the firmer side has natural Dunlop latex foam.
-This is also a fully vegan mattress.
+The softer side uses charcoal-infused memory foam, while the firmer side uses natural latex foam.
+The Crystal Cove is also GREENGUARD Gold Certified and 100% Certified Vegan.

-Cyprus — This is the entry-level mattress from Brentwood Home.
-It basically is a gel memory foam mattress that’s designed for kids, teens, college students, and guest rooms.
-It’s available in an 11″ version, that is the most affordable mattress from the company, and a 13″ version, which is a little more expensive, but ends up being a fair bit softer than the 11″ model.
+Cypress — This is the entry-level mattress from Brentwood Home.
+It’s basically a gel memory foam mattress that’s designed for guest rooms, kids, teens, college students, or anyone else working with a limited budget.
+It’s available in an 11″ version (all-foam or hybrid) or a 13″ version (all-foam or hybrid), which is a little more expensive, but ends up slightly softer than the 11″ model.

-Cedar — This is the company’s natural and organic mattress a bit like Awara or Avocado.
+Cedar Natural Luxe — This is the company’s natural and organic mattress somewhat similar to Awara or Avocado.
 It combines pocketed coils, organic cotton, organic wool, and coconut husk to make one of the nicest eco-friendly beds on the market.
 It is also the most expensive bed that Brentwood Home offers.

 When a company advertises their mattress as being natural, eco-friendly, etc., you can generally bet it’s going to be on the pricier end of the spectrum.
 The Brentwood Oceano is no exception.
 You can see a breakdown of the pricing before discount in the table below.